 The department currently has 53 teaching faculty, including 47 tenured or tenure-track faculty, over 950 undergraduate majors, and over 250 graduate students.
 The CS program in the NCR currently has nine faculty members; recent state investments will allow the program to more than double in size over the next several years.
 The department is in the College of Engineering, whose undergraduate program ranks 13th and graduate program ranks 31st among all U.S. engineering schools (USN&WR).

-Candidates for all positions must have a Ph.D. in computer science or related field at the time of appointment and a rank-appropriate record of scholarship and collaboration in computing research.
 Successful candidates should give evidence of commitment to issues of diversity in the campus community.
 Virginia Tech is committed to building a culturally diverse faculty and strongly encourages applications from traditionally underrepresented communities.
-Tenured and tenure-track faculty will be expected to teach graduate and undergraduate courses, mentor graduate students, and develop a sustainable research group that is internationally recognized for excellence.
 The positions require occasional travel to professional meetings.
 Selected candidates must pass a criminal background check prior to employment.

-Applications must be submitted online to jobs.vt.edu for posting #TR0180127.
-Applicant screening will begin on November 26, 2018 and continue until the position is filled.
-Inquiries should be directed to Dr. Kirk Cameron, Search Committee Chair, email@example.com.
+Applications must be submitted online to jobs.vt.edu for posting #TR0190062.
+Applicant screening will begin on July 1, 2019 and continue until the position is filled.
+Inquiries should be directed to Dr. Cliff Shaffer, Search Committee Chair, email@example.com.